 A Vulnerability Assessment also known as Vulnerability Testing attempts to discover security issues within applications or infrastructure the same as a penetration test, however it does not verify the existence of the vulnerability by attempting exploitation.
 Instead as much evidence as possible is recovered to support the finding without attempting exploitation.
-There are two types of vulnerability assessment, manual and automated.
-More information about these services can be found on their respective services page.
+There are two types of vulnerability assessment, manual and automated defined below.

 Table of Contents

 A Manual Vulnerability Assessment follows our penetration testing methodology and is performed manually by a consultant in much the same way our manual penetration testing is performed.
 However, during a vulnerability assessment the exploitation phase is removed from the test.
 Without the exploitation phase of the test verification of most discovered vulnerabilities is not possible.
 The consultant will provide as much as evidence as possible to support the existence of the vulnerability, but no attempt to exploit discovered vulnerabilities is made and without exploitation pivoting is not possible.

 An automated vulnerability test if performed by software, automated testing also does not perform exploitation.
 Typically this type of testing is more prone to false positives when compared to a manual assessment as findings are not assessed by a consultant and do not have the strength of a consultants experience and knowledge to rule out false positives.
 Automated testing does have some advantages, it’s fast, cheaper and does provide a baseline of the overall standard of a network from a security prospective.